-Prerequisite(s): EDUC 211 or PSYC 214; third year standing.
-(3-0 or 3-0) EDUC 321 Curriculum Planning for the Classroom (3 sem. hrs.)
+Prerequisite(s): EDUC 211 or PSYC 214; third-year standing.
+(3-0) EDUC 321 Curriculum Planning for the Classroom (3 sem. hrs.)
 The theory and process of curriculum development based on a faith-informed understanding, with diverse applications of classroom curriculum planning.
-Topics include: definitions and aims of the curriculum; justifying the curriculum; current approaches to curriculum development; knowledge and curriculum content; curriculum integration; planning, constructing and implementing classroom units; evaluating and using curriculum resources; curriculum planning, implementation and evaluation of successful teacher planning methods.
-Prerequisite(s):EDUC 211, 222, & 233, 6 semester hours of 100 level ENGL, confirmation into the School of Education, and a minimum 2.70 GPA. .
-(3-0; 3-0) EDUC 345 Gender and Education (3 sem.
-Hrs.)
+Topics include definitions and aims of the curriculum; justifying the curriculum; current approaches to curriculum development; knowledge and curriculum content; curriculum integration; planning, constructing and implementing classroom units; evaluating and using curriculum resources; curriculum planning, implementation and evaluation of successful teacher planning methods.
+Prerequisite(s): EDUC 211, 222, 233; 6 semester hours of 100 level ENGL; confirmation into the School of Education; and a minimum 2.70 GPA.
+(3-0) EDUC 345 Gender and Education (3 sem. hrs.)
 An introduction to gender and education as a method of inquiry into the role of education in society.
 In particular, the course explores the relationship of gender and education in the context of formalized schooling, both in Canada and around the world.
 By focusing on gender, this course considers the experiences of people in their roles of students, classmates, teachers, and in positions of leadership.
-For people of faith, students will become familiar with 'gender' as a sociological variable (i.e. cultural) in schooling by exploring current sociological theories of education and current lived realities of girls and boys in schools.
+For people of faith, students will become familiar with 'gender' as a sociological variable (i.e., cultural) in schooling by exploring current sociological theories of education and current lived realities of girls and boys in schools.
+Cross-listed: GNDR 345.

 Prerequisite(s): Minimum 60 semester hours.

 EDUC 350 Elementary School Human Kinetics (3 sem. hrs.)
 Teaching methodology and curriculum for physical education instruction.
-An introduction to lesson planning, active living, movement skills, and safety, fair play and leadership as it applies to students in a school physical education program.
+An introduction to lesson planning, active living, movement skills, and safety, fair play, and leadership as it applies to students in a school physical education program.
 Cross-listed: HKIN 350.

-Prerequisite(s): Third year standing or instructor's consent.
-(3-0 or 3-0) EDUC 353 Environmental Education: Curriculum and Pedagogy (3 sem. hrs.)
+Prerequisite(s): Third-year standing or instructor's consent.
+(3-0) EDUC 353 Environmental Education: Curriculum and Pedagogy (3 sem. hrs.)
 This introductory environmental education explores environmental learning approaches to be used in schools and field-based/outdoor educational settings.
-Using environmental learning approaches in class and in the field, students will develop reflexive and inquisitive thinking along with problem-solving approaches, develop communication, team-building and collaborative working skills, and develop skills and knowledge of forest, flora, and fauna.
+Using environmental learning approaches in class and in the field, students will develop reflexive and inquisitive thinking along with problem-solving approaches, develop communication, team building, and collaborative working skills, and develop skills and knowledge of forest, flora, and fauna.
 The course will examine environmental issues and learning approached from a local perspective and with respect to First Peoples Principles of Learning.
-(3-0; 3-0) EDUC 365 Social Issues in Education (3 sem. hrs.)
+(3-0) EDUC 355 K-12 English Language Teaching (3 sem. hrs.)
+For students in the School of Education, this Teaching English as an additional language (TEAL) course focuses on methods of K-12 English Language Learner (ELL) instruction with specific attention to the interdisciplinary and intersectional nature of ELL teaching.
+The course includes frameworks and techniques derived from psychology, sociology and performance disciplines, including art, music and human kinetics.
+NB: Pending approval from the BCTC.
+Prerequisite(s): EDUC 211.
+EDUC 365 Social Issues in Education (3 sem. hrs.)
 This course is an introduction to the sociology of education as an analysis of the role of education in society.
 In particular, the course will explore societal trends affecting the institutions and practices of education; interpretative paradigms and related research studies; group dynamics in education; religious, social, and economic factors and issues in Canadian education.
 Prerequisite(s): Minimum 60 semester hours.
-(3-0 or 3-0) EDUC 373 Media and Technologies in Education (3 sem. hrs.)
+(3-0) EDUC 373 Media and Technologies in Education (3 sem. hrs.)
 An overview of educational media and technologies in the classroom.
 Students will learn to apply technological skills for teaching and learning.
 They will engage this course as collaborators, content creators, and tinkerers, working together for a discerning praxis of educational media and technologies.
 Prerequisite(s): Minimum 60 semester hours.